afabijanska/nanotube_project/README.md

 4. Run count_regions to get the region stats

 A minimal data sample required to run the code is suplemented.
 Please unzip minimal_data_sample.zip to the directory containing source code.

+The code was developed and executed on a Windows 10 Pro system within an Anaconda environment.
+All software dependencies are specified in the accompanying requirements.txt file.